heloflier/frontend-sample/README.md

 #### Sorting
 - The table should be sortable by each column.
+- The table header should show which column is currently sorted by, and direction.
 - Clicking on a new column will sort the new column ascending.
 - Clicking on the currently sorted column will reverse the sort direction.